 All members of NSARC are invited to drop in or become involved.

-Currently NSARC has 3 HF operating positions, consisting of an Icom IC-756 Pro III with an Icom IC-2KL 500W amplifier, a Flex -3000 SDR and a Icom IC-718 as a GOTA station.
-These are all fully capable HF transceivers.
+Currently NSARC has 3 HF operating positions, consisting of an Icom IC-756 Pro III with an Icom IC-2KL 500W amplifier, an IC-7300 SDR and an Icom IC-718 as a GOTA station.
+These are all fully-capable HF transceivers.

 We have three antenna systems, a 160m inverted-V and an N4PC loop, both with SGC automatic couplers at each antenna feed point so that they can be used on all HF bands, and a rotatable 3 element SteppIR auto-tuned Yagi.
 The inverted V can also be remotely reconfigured to a top load vertical for low band use.
 A patch panel allows any rig to access any antenna.
 Patchable band isolation filters allow simultaneous operation of stations.
 Even our VHF/UHF station, with it’s Icom IC-7000, having HF capability, can be patched through the panel to these antennas.